natnaeldejenekebede/ProSync-Notes/README.md

 - **Testing**: Unit and integration tests for backend and frontend.
 - **Responsive Design**: Works on all devices and screen sizes.
 - **Swagger Documentation**: Comprehensive API documentation.
+- **CI/CD Pipeline**: Jenkins pipeline for automated testing and deployment.

 ## 🚀 Deployment

 The app is deployed on Vercel for the frontend.
 You can access the live app at [CollabNote](https://collabnote-app.vercel.app/).

 Additionally, the backend API is deployed on Render.
-You can access the API documentation at [CollabNote API](hhttps://collabnote-fullstack-app.onrender.com/).
+You can access the API documentation at [CollabNote API](https://collabnote-fullstack-app.onrender.com/).

 The backup frontend is also hosted on Netlify, which you can access at [CollabNote Netlify](https://notesapp-nestjs.netlify.app/).